UTNuclearRoboticsPublic/Augmented-Robot-Environment/docs/README.md

 ***

 ### About
-A human-robot teaming demonstration shows the various modalities developed for an augmented reality-based user interface to command, control, and supervise large multi-agent teams.
+A human-robot teaming demonstration showing the various modalities developed for an augmented reality-based user interface to command, control, and supervise large multi-agent teams.
 This video demonstration accompanies the [IROS 2023 XR-ROB Workshop](https://sites.google.com/view/xr-robotics-iros2023/) abstract submission.

 ### Demonstration